No-Hair Theorem in the Wake of Event Horizon Telescope: Hair parameter in the light of the EHT shadow of M87*

 As we saw earlier in Figs.~\ref{Sh1} and \ref{Sh2}, the shadow shape depends rather strongly on the value of the hair parameter $\epsilon$.
 Therefore, here we want to utilize the shadow diameter as another observable involved in the observation of M87* by EHT to probe hairy Kerr solutions expected from spacetime metric (\ref{metric}).
 Following the information released in \cite{Akiyama:2019cqa,Akiyama:2019eap}, one finds values $\delta = (42 \pm 3)\,\mu{\rm as}$, $D = 16.8^{+0.8}_{-0.7}\,{\rm Mpc}$ and $M = (6.5 \pm 0.9) \times 10^9\,M_{\odot}$ corresponding to the angular size of the shadow of M87*, the distance to M87* and the mass of M87*, respectively.
 By merging these data, the diameter of shadow in units of mass $d_{M87*}$, reads as \cite{Bambi:2019tjh}

-As a notable point, the detected diameter of M87*'s shadow, as given in Eq.~(\ref{size}), is compatible with that of the Schwarzschild BH.
-This can be verified via encountering the $\bar{d}_s=2 \bar{R}_s$ with window dictated by EHT in Eq.~(\ref{size}), see black-solid curves with $\epsilon=0$ in $a_*=0$ in the left panels of Figs.~\ref{ShR} and~\ref{ShRR} which analyzed within $1\sigma$-uncertainty $9.5\lesssim d_{M87*}\lesssim12.5$.
-Note that here $\bar{R}_s$ is average of shadow's radius and comes from (\ref{rms}).
-These two figures clearly show that by turning on the deformation parameters $\epsilon<0$ and $\epsilon>0$, then the shadow's diameter $\bar{d}_s$ respectively grows and compacts by increasing the dimensionless spin parameter $a_*$.
-Actually, by restricting the growth or reduce of the shadow within range $9.5\lesssim d_{M87*}\lesssim 12.5$, one able to extract some novel bounds for the hair parameter $\epsilon$.
+As a notable point, the detected diameter of M87* shadow, as given in Eq.~(\ref{size}), is compatible with that of the Schwarzschild BH.
+This can be verified via setting the $\bar{d}_s=2 \bar{R}_s$ within Eq.~(\ref{size}), see black-solid curves with $\epsilon=0$ in $a_*=0$ in the left panels of Figs.~\ref{ShR} and~\ref{ShRR} which analyzed within $1\sigma$-uncertainty $9.5\lesssim d_{M87*}\lesssim12.5$.
+Note that here $\bar{R}_s$ is the average of shadow radius and comes from (\ref{rms}).
+These two figures clearly show that by turning on the deformation parameters $\epsilon<0$ and $\epsilon>0$, the shadow diameter $\bar{d}_s$ respectively grows and compacts by increasing the dimensionless spin parameter $a_*$.
+Actually, by restricting the growth or reduce of the shadow within the range $9.5\lesssim d_{M87*}\lesssim 12.5$, one can extract some novel bounds for the hair parameter $\epsilon$.
 In this regard, we do a scan of the parameter region $a_*-\epsilon$, as can be seen in Fig.~\ref{ps}.
-Interestingly, we see that by closing to the extreme limit $a_*=1$, Kerr naked singularity solution expected from deformed Kerr metric (\ref{metric}), rule out, while the hairy Kerr BH solution yet is at play, indicating the defective of NHT.
+Interestingly, we can see that by nearing the extreme limit $a_*=1$, the Kerr naked singularity solution is refuted, while its BH counterpart yet is at play, indicating the violation of NHT.